 Fort Lauderdale is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
-With a population of 176,013 people and 48 constituent neighborhoods, Fort Lauderdale is the eighth largest community in Florida.
+With a population of 178,590 people and 48 constituent neighborhoods, Fort Lauderdale is the eighth largest community in Florida.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fort Lauderdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Fort Lauderdale is a city of sales and office workers, service providers and professionals.
-There are especially a lot of people living in Fort Lauderdale who work in management occupations (13.15%), sales jobs (13.01%) and office and administrative support (11.51%).
+Unlike some cities, Fort Lauderdale isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Fort Lauderdale are a mix of both white- and blue-collar jobs.
+Overall, Fort Lauderdale is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fort Lauderdale who work in management occupations (13.15%), sales jobs (13.01%), and office and administrative support (11.51%).

 One of the nice things about Fort Lauderdale is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Like elsewhere in America, most people in Fort Lauderdale use a private automobile to get to work.
 But notably, a substantial number of Fort Lauderdale‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 In terms of college education, Fort Lauderdale is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 33.86% of adults in Fort Lauderdale have a college degree.